wesleyegberto/java-new-features/README.md

 # Java New Features

-A project to explore more about the new features of Java 8, 9, ...
+A project to explore more about the new features from Java 8 through Java 21.

 [JDK Release Notes](https://www.oracle.com/java/technologies/javase/jdk-relnotes-index.html)